 Skip to main content

-The stream endpoint delivers every matched Polymarket transaction the moment it occurs via Server-Sent Events (SSE).
+The stream endpoint delivers every matched Polymarket mempool transaction via Server-Sent Events (SSE), allowing you to see the market before it hits the chain.
 Each event contains the full transaction: market context, the taker order that triggered the fill, and all matching maker orders.
+Powered by a multi-node mempool synchronization engine, the system achieves a >99.99% delivery rate and streams live order flow up to 3-6 seconds faster than on-chain confirmations, with 10ms transaction awareness.
 Endpoint: GET /v1/stream/orders

 Filter parameters